Registered Nurses in Recovery:

 3. Voluntarily agree to enter the program and consent to appropriate medical or psychiatric evaluations.

-RNs are not eligible for the Diversion Program if they:
+RNs are not eligible for the Intervention Program if they:

 1. Were disciplined by the BRN for substance abuse or mental illness;

-2. Were terminated from any diversion program for noncompliance;
+2. Were terminated from any Intervention program for noncompliance;

 3. Sold drugs; or